Photonsters/anycubic-photon-docs/FAQ.md

 ### The bottom layers stick but my prints didn't form at the supports?
 This is generally due to incorrect exposure setting for your normal layers.
 See "Model Setup & Settings" below.
 As a first step, try increasing exposure.
+- A mix of medium and heavy supports will help, and/or increase support density.
 - It can also be due to the orientation of your model.
 Try to angle your model and minimise large surface sections.
 - Is your model a large solid?
 Hollowing the model is recommended.
 - See "Model setup & settings" below.